Tech Brief: Workspace Identity

-A user’s primary workspace identity authorizes access to all workspace resource feeds including microapps, mobile apps, virtual apps, virtual desktops, and content.
+A user’s primary workspace identity authorizes access to all workspace resource feeds including mobile apps, virtual apps, and virtual desktops.
 Citrix Workspace provides organizations with a choice in selecting the user’s primary identity provider.

 Identity Provider (IdP)

 An identity provider is the final authority of the user’s identity.
 The identity provider is responsible for the policies to protect and secure the user’s identity, which includes password policies, multifactor authentication policies and lockout policies.

 Before the cloud era, organizations had a single option for an identity provider: Windows Active Directory.
 But now, almost every system or service requiring a unique user account is acting like an identity provider.
 Facebook, LinkedIn, Twitter, Workday, and Google are all identity providers as each is the final authority on a user’s identity within their service.
 In addition, a common security recommendation, which is rarely followed, is to use different passwords for each identity to limit the impact of a stolen password.

 The traditional approach to identity provides one of the worst user experiences imaginable.
 Users are constantly challenged to authenticate.
 Users are forced to remember unique, complex passwords for each service.
 Users are spending valuable time having passwords reset and accounts unlocked due to forgotten credentials.

 Citrix Workspace provides a better alternative to the status quo.
 Citrix Workspace allows each organization to choose a primary identity from a growing list of options, which currently includes.